Federation Home Lighting & Heritage Colour Schemes

 In terms of your lights, well we would like to say that we were searching for just the right light to suit the facade on our house for more than a year before we found Barn Light Australia and the lights we bought match the facade perfectly much better even than what we previously had.
 In particular we found the ambience of these lights at night to be a truly amazing effect that made our house look more like a home than ever before.

 As you’ll see in Chris’ case, finding the right supplier has never been easier for those wanting to make a substantial investment into their property and living spaces.
 While Chris did consider alternatives, he and his partner settled on the Austin Wall Sconce, one of our smallest wall sconces by size and width to replace the old coachlamps.

 Made from a Hand-spun 25cm Aluminium Shade affixed to a slender 1/2″ Brass-Plated Steel Arm, and Spun Aluminium Sconce Plate – The Austin is designed to keep classic warehouse styling proportions.
 The Australian Made Sconce plate is 160mm in diameter, marginally smaller than the shade itself providing a pleasing aesthetic to the eye and can take a 200W incandescent or sufficient wattage LED device.
-If you want to expand the Austin into the bathroom, consider our Austin Vanity Wall Sconce.
 As you’ll see from the images below, Chris has made an informed and stylish decision to accent his “new” Federation home.